Oneloutre/le-ptit-bordelais/README.md

 Then, when it's done, create a file named `.env`

-in this file, simply write `BOT_TOKEN="'OUR BOT TOKEN'` and of course, replacing "YOUR BOT TOKEN" with...
+In this file, simply write `BOT_TOKEN="'OUR BOT TOKEN'` and of course, replacing "YOUR BOT TOKEN" with...
 Your token.
 It makes sense, right ?
+Don't forget to add `DISCORD_CHANNEL_ID=YOUR DEV CHANNEL ID` for the channel where some actions such as restarts will be logged.

-this step is useful, in particular if you use docker since the prompt won't show.
+This step is useful, in particular if you use docker since the prompt won't show.
 ### Using Python :snake: directly :

 Go in your folder using `cd le-ptit-bordelais` and then :